loaywaleed/library-management-system/README.md

     - password: `admin`
     - example: POST http://localhost:8080/users/signin?username=admin&password=admin
   to return a JWT for the sake of testing then use it as bearer token to access all the other endpoints.

+### Testing:
+- Unit tests are written for all the services (par user controller so far)

 ### API Documentation:
 `Swagger` - `http://localhost:8080/swagger-ui.html`